AndoniData/AndoniData/README.md

 ---

 ### 🔮 Step 4: Exploring Advanced Tools & Emerging Tech
-- Experimenting with frameworks like **Playwright** for faster scraping automation.
+- Experimenting with frameworks like **Playwright**, **NoDriver** and undectable browser like camoufox for faster scraping automation.
 - Integrating **Large Language Models (LLMs)** and APIs to enhance data workflows and insights.
-- Preparing to implement real-time data pipelines for cryptocurrency and retail analytics.
+- Preparing to implement real-time data pipelines for cryptocurrency, retail and real state analytics.

 ---